SAMMISolutions/docs/doc_posts/_components/lioranboard.md

 See the list of all available commands in the **Commands** section.

-{% include video.html w="75" src="new-command.mp4" alt="Adding a command to a button" %}

 #### Edit Release Commands
 Program your button to perform specific actions when released. **The release action only happens if the button is pressed from your Stream Deck or hotkey**.
 You can add as many commands as you want.